 - To make Cornbread Muffins, pour the cornmeal batter into lined or greased muffin tins, filling them ⅔ full.
 Bake at 425°F/220°C in a preheated oven for 15-20 minutes until golden brown.
 This recipe makes 24 cornbread muffins, but you can halve this recipe to make just 12 muffins.

-- You can cut this recipe in half, but it won't be as tall/deep as the photos shown in this recipe unless you use a 9x9x2 baking pan or an 8x8x3 inch baking pan.
+- You can cut this recipe in half, but it won't be as tall/deep as the photos shown in this recipe unless you use a 9x9x2 baking pan or an 8x8x3-inch baking pan.

-- If you don't have buttermilk.
+- If you don't have buttermilk, you have two options;

 - Option 2: Make homemade buttermilk.
 You can easily make homemade buttermilk by first making homemade butter.
 Place a large quart mason jar into the freezer to get really cold.
 Add heavy cream to the jar, seal it, and start shaking it vigorously until you start to see butter forming.
-When all of the butter solids have separated from the milk solids strain it.
+When all of the butter solids have separated from the milk solids, strain it.
 The leftover liquid from making homemade butter is buttermilk.
 Use it in any recipe.
 Alternatively, you chill a stand mixer bowl, add super cold heavy cream to the bowl and whisk it until the butter solids start to separate.
 Strain buttermilk from the butter solids.

-- If you don't have a cast iron skillet, use a buttered 9x13x2 inch baking pan, OR two buttered 9x9x2 inch pans, OR two 8x8x3 inch buttered baking pans and bake for 20-25 minutes or until golden brown.
+- If you don't have a cast-iron skillet, use a buttered 9x13x2-inch baking pan, OR two buttered 9x9x2-inch pans, OR two 8x8x3-inch buttered baking pans, and bake for 20-25 minutes or until golden brown.

-- I used 00 flour since I'm in Italy, but if you use King Arthur AP flour, or a similar flour, the gram measurement may be closer to 240g for 2 cups flour.
+- I used 00 flour since I'm in Italy, but if you use King Arthur AP flour, or a similar flour, the gram measurement may be closer to 240g for 2 cups of flour.

 - Prep Time: 5 minutes